 It should be emphasised that these are additional requirements for Tier 4 students only and that the primary responsibility for monitoring attendance and identifying and responding to issues continues to rest with programme teams.

 Under UKVI’s points-based system, the University must:

-set 2 Tier 4 checkpoints during a rolling 12-month period.
+- set 2 Tier 4 checkpoints during each academic year;

-retain evidence of attendance and engagement records (spreadsheets, databases, etc.) to demonstrate that attendance and engagement is recorded and that non-attendance or lack of engagement is noted and acted upon, where required.
+- retain evidence of attendance at the identified key events (spreadsheets, databases, etc.) to demonstrate that attendance and engagement is recorded and that non-attendance or lack of engagement is noted and acted upon, where required.
 This is for Home Office audit purposes.

-report to the Home Office within 10 working days of decision, any Tier 4 student who has missed 10 consecutive ‘expected contacts’ and whose lack of attendance or engagement or progress has resulted in their exclusion, thereby cancelling the University’s education sponsorship of the student and his/her right to be in the UK.
+- report to the Home Office within 10 working days of decision, any Tier 4 student who has missed 10 consecutive key events and whose lack of attendance or engagement or progress has resulted in their exclusion, thereby cancelling the University’s education sponsorship of the student and his/her right to be in the UK.